AdguardTeam/AdguardKnowledgeBase/13.technical-support/04.Reporting-Tool/docs.en.md

 <img src="https://cdn.adguard.com/public/Adguard/kb/newscreenshots/Techsupp/forma2en.png" width="500"/>

-3. Enter page or app address and the browser where you've encountered a problem;
+3. Enter the address of the page where you have encountered the problem (or full download link in case of an app), and the browser where you've encountered a problem;

 <img src="https://cdn.adguard.com/public/Adguard/kb/newscreenshots/Techsupp/forma3en.png" width="500"/>